Skip to main content

 • Businesses in competitive local niches (restaurants, dentists, contractors, salons) where citation accuracy directly impacts visibility

-If you're managing 50+ locations or need enterprise-grade automation, you may want to look at BrightLocal or Yext instead.
+If you're managing a larger multi-location brand or need enterprise-grade automation, you may want to look at BrightLocal or Yext instead.

 Moz Local Key Features